cibucristi/cibucristi/README.md

 <img src="https://discordapp.com/api/guilds/1101248512051650633/embed.png?style=banner3">

-Please join if you want to contact me.
+Please <a href="https://discord.gg/88mNBCHHV9">join this discord server</a> if you want to contact me.

 ---